- About

 The Anthropology of Work

 Undergraduate Seminar.
 Scholars have criticized Marxist theories of labor arguing that Karl Marx’s observations—drawn from the industrial working class—no longer help us grasp the new nature of productive activity in the twenty-first century.
 Others have argued that Marx’s labor theory of value has, in fact, never been more relevant.
 Today’s culture of producing commodities with ever-shorter lifespans funnels rural populations into factories.
-Concurrently, expanding income gaps facilitate unprecedented growth in the service sector transforming service providers into what Hairong Yan describes as “new servants of new masters.”
+Concurrently, expanding income gaps facilitate unprecedented growth in the service sector transforming service providers into what labor scholars describe as “new servants of new masters.”
 These trends, scholars argue, force more and more people into work conditions that are not unlike the labor conditions Marx theorized.
 At the same time, it is also true that in recent decades, the forms and conditions of work have undergone significant transformations in response to the rise of the service and finance sectors, the devaluation of manufacturing, and the pervasive downgrading of employment from full-time work to part-time work arrangements.
 In this course, we trace the changing conditions of work and formation of new labor subjectivities in various contexts such as transnational factories, the service industries, and the information industries.
 We consider how the strategies of transnational corporations to bypass high production costs, labor militancy, or environmental concerns have facilitated the offshoring of production and the feminization of a transnational labor force.
 We also discuss how the emerging middle classes in countries, such as China and India, drive labor migration by creating new needs for new services.
 In the context of Japan and the United States, we examine how particular forms of work—such as affective labor—are coming to occupy privileged positions in the hierarchy of laboring forms in what scholars describe as “affect economies.”
 In the same contexts, we also discuss how young people—who are increasingly engaged in the production of what they consume—are being incorporated in the labor force without being formally employed or without receiving financial compensation for their time.
 We conclude the semester by reflecting on the condition of the very labor market students in the class will be entering.
 We contemplate why employers increasingly rely on free or token-wage labor, including internship programs, volunteering, and crowdsourcing.
-We discuss what scholars theorize as the end of wage employment and ask what might be some of the advantages and disadvantages of this development.
+We discuss what scholars theorize as the end of wage employment and ask what some of the advantages and disadvantages of this development might be.

 Publications